mjg123/mjg123.github.io/_posts/2017-10-02-JVM-startup.md

 ---
 layout:     post
-title:      Fast JVM startup with Java 9
+title:      Fast JVM startup with JDK 9
-date:       2017-10-01 12:31:19
+date:       2017-10-02 12:31:19
 summary:    Tuning for short-lived JVM processes
 ---

 Recently I've been working on a project where the execution time of short-lived JVM workloads is a critical factor in overall system performance.
 This isn't a particularly common type of workload for the JVM, which is usually long-lived apps that allow HotSpot profiling and optimising to do a really amazing job of speeding your code up.

 In our processes only a small handful of methods were run often enough to be compiled; 99% of everything was run in the JVM's bytecode-interpreted mode.
-Instead of focussing on runtime optimisations I decided to attack the startup time.
+Instead of focusing on runtime optimisations I decided to attack the startup time.
 I was lucky to get a lot of help from the JVM team here at Oracle, who recommended two techniques:

   * Class Data Sharing (CDS), available since Java 5
   * Ahead-Of-Time compilation (AOT), new in Java 9

 Both made a noteable difference, but the docs are a bit terse and there's a *lot* of flags which you can use.
+Read on for some actual examples of how to use these features to speed your JVM startup.
 Let's get to it:

 ## A Simple App